 By learning to uncover and implement negative keywords effectively, eCommerce retailers can produce increasingly relevant adverts that reach audiences who are not only interested but ready to buy.

 In addition to increasing PPC conversions, retailers can minimize the number of irrelevant impressions and clicks generated by their campaigns, thereby optimizing their advertising budgets and producing a higher return on investment for their efforts.
+For help with increasing your conversions and ROI, contact our PPC experts at Visiture.

 Ronald Dod is the Chief Marketing Officer and Co-founder of Visiture, an end-to-end eCommerce marketing agency focused on helping online merchants acquire more customers through the use of search engines, social media platforms, marketplaces, and their online storefronts.
 His passion is helping leading brands use data to make more effective decisions in order to drive new traffic and conversions.